 The two bedrooms are contained in their own wing, per the listing, with a generously sized primary bedroom that accommodates a sitting area, a home office, and two large walk-in closets.
 The main bedroom’s en-suite bathroom features a large marble-clad walk-in shower, a deep soaking tub and a double sink vanity, and has been outfitted with Lefroy Brooks fixtures and an original Plaza mosaic tile inlay floor.

-But the location is even more enviable once you step outside of the building, which is set at at the corner of Fifth Ave and Central Park, surrounded by the best Manhattan has to offer (including Central Park, glamorous shopping avenues that line Fifth and Madison Avenue, and world-class restaurants).
+Set at the corner of Fifth Ave and Central Park, the Plaza Hotel is surrounded by the best Manhattan has to offer (including Central Park, glamorous shopping avenues that line Fifth and Madison Avenue, and world-class restaurants).

 There are also quite a few ultra-luxurious perks that Plaza residents get to enjoy — alongside the hotel’s illustrious guests.